-- represent good practice? - reduce the risk as far as is reasonably practicable?
+- meet the legal standards required? - comply with recognized industrial practice? - represent good practice? - reduce the risk as far as is reasonably practicable?

 If you can answer 'yes' to the above points then the risks are adequately controlled, but you need to state the precautions you have put in place.
-You can refer to company procedures, company rules, company practices, etc., in giving this information.
+You can refer to company procedures, company rules, company practices, etc. in giving this information.
 For example, if we consider there might be a risk of electric shock from using electrical power tools, then the risk of a shock will be less if the company policy is to portable appliance test (PAT) all power tools each year and to fit a label to the tool showing that it has been tested for electrical safety.
-If the stated company procedure is to use battery drills whenever possible, or 110V drills when this is not possible, and to never use 230V drills, then this again will reduce the risk.
-If a policy such as this is written down in the company Safety Policy Statement, then you can simply refer to the appropriate section of the Safety Policy Statement and the level of risk will be low.
+If the stated company procedure is to use battery drills whenever possible, or 110 V drills when this is not possible, and to never use 230 V drills, then this again will reduce the risk.
+If a policy such as this is written down in the company safety policy statement, then you can simply refer to the appropriate section of the safety policy statement and the level of risk will be low.
 (Note: PAT testing is described in Advanced Electrical Installation Work.)